learn-academy-2023-india/tic-tac-toe-the-golden-gods/README.md

 **Acceptance Criteria**

-- Can see a three-by-three grid game board
+- Can see a three-by-three grid game board - bitch
 - Player one can click on a square to mark it with an X
 - Player two can click on a square to mark it with an O
 - Players cannot click on a square that has already been marked